 Summit, a workers' compensation insurance subsidiary, collects fees from a small group of unaffiliated insurers for providing underwriting, policy administration and claims services.
 In addition, certain of AFG's property and casualty insurance businesses collect fees from customers for ancillary services such as workplace safety programs and premium financing.
-In the first three months of 2022, AFG collected \$22 million for these services compared to \$19 million in the first three months of 2021.
-Management views this fee income, net of the \$12 million in the first three months of 2022 and \$11 million in the first three months of 2021, in expenses incurred to generate such fees, as a reduction in the cost of underwriting its property and casualty insurance policies.
-In addition, AFG's property and casualty insurance businesses collected \$2 million in fees from AFG's disposed annuity operations during the first three months of 2022 as compensation for certain services provided under a transition services agreement.
+In the second quarter of 2022, AFG collected \$18 million for these services compared to \$17 million in the second quarter of 2021.
+Management views this fee income, net of the \$12 million in both the second quarter of 2022 and the second quarter of 2021 in expenses incurred to generate such fees, as a reduction in the cost of underwriting its property and casualty insurance policies.
+In addition, AFG's property and casualty insurance businesses collected \$3 million and \$1 million in fees from AFG's disposed annuity operations during the second quarter of 2022 and the second quarter of 2021, respectively, as compensation for certain services provided under a transition services agreement.
 The expenses related to providing such services are embedded in property and casualty underwriting expenses.
-Consistent with internal management reporting, these fees and the related expenses are netted and recorded as a reduction of loss adjustment expenses and underwriting expenses in AFG's segmented results.
+Consistent with internal management reporting, all of these fees and the related expenses are netted and recorded as a reduction of loss adjustment expenses and underwriting expenses in AFG's segmented results.